SSWConsulting/SSW.GitSkills/README.md

 You can check out a working version of the prototype [here!](https://gitskills.z8.web.core.windows.net/github)
 Go to the link and explore the skills available (Languages and Topics).
 Click on one to see a breakdown of the commits by SSW developers.

+You will need a Personal Access Token to access the GitHub API.
+You can get one from developer settings here: https://github.com/settings/tokens.

+When creating your token make sure you add the following scopes:
+* repo:status
+* read:org
+* read:user
+* read:repo_hook
+* read:discussion
+* read:enterprise

 **NOTE: The GitHub GraphQL endpoint may return a 502 Bad Gateway - this is common, if it happens just refresh the page.**

 <img scr="https://raw.githubusercontent.com/SSWConsulting/gitskills/main/Assets/v05screenshot.png" width="700">